 Professor Thomas received her Bachelor of Physical Education from the University of Delaware and a Master’s degree in Exercise Physiology and Biomechanics from Texas Women’s University.
-Her professional certifications include: ACSM Fitness Specialist, Exercise is Medicine, and Physical Activity in Public Health Specialist, as well as Wellness Coach Certification.
+Her professional certifications include: ACSM Certified Exercise Physiologist, Exercise is Medicine specialist, and Physical Activity in Public Health Specialist, as well as Wellness Coach Certification.
 She has experience in a variety of areas within the profession including teaching and coaching at the high school and college level; cardiac testing at a large heart hospital; exercise, pulmonary and metabolic testing; exercise program development for patients with cardiac, respiratory and chronic pain; teaching stress management and disease management skills for a variety of chronic diseases.
-Professor Thomas, a former department chair, teaches Fitness, Health and Exercise Science major courses, and is the coordinator for Health Fitness A.A. transfer programs and Personal Trainer Certification.
+Professor Thomas, a former department chair, teaches Fitness, Health and Exercise Science major courses, and is the coordinator for Exercise Science A.A. transfer programs and Personal Trainer Certification.

 Professor Margaret Turnbow